cjdbarlow/Part-One/local-anaesthetics.md

 * An alternative suggested mechanism of action is the drug enters the cell membrane and mechanically distorts the channel, rendering it ineffective

-* All local anaesthetics consist of:
-  * A hydrophilic component
-  * A lipophilic aromatic ring
-  * An amide or ester link connecting the two

 ##Key Characteristics of Local Anaethetics
 Characteristics are related to chemical structure.
 These include: